Truck Accident Lawyer

 Drivers are subject to weekly and daily Hours of Service limits for driving.
 All driving must be completed within a 14-consecutive hour period.
 There is a mandatory 34 consecutive hours off-duty after weekly limits have been reached.
 Regulations also prohibit commercial operation if the driver is impaired by illness of fatigue.

-A lawyer knowledgeable about FMCSA regulations will be an important representative in any personal injury claim.
+A Charleston personal injury lawyer knowledgeable about FMCSA regulations will be an important representative in any personal injury claim.
 Log book reviews are necessary to confirm the drivers had the required list and did not drive past mandatory regulations.
 The Electronic On-Board Reorder (EOBR) is the black box which provides operational times the vehicle is moving and when it is stopped.
 As soon as you hire an attorney, they can begin collecting records and gathering evidence for your injury claim.

 Contact Truck Accident Attorney Mark Bringardner Today For a Free Case Evaluation

-Following a South Carolina truck accident, attorney Mark Bringardner can help you protect your rights and hold negligent truck drivers and trucking companies accountable, and recover maximum compensation for medical care expenses, lost earnings, and pain and suffering.
+Following a Charleston truck accident, attorney Mark Bringardner can help you protect your rights and hold negligent truck drivers and trucking companies accountable, and recover maximum compensation for medical care expenses, lost earnings, and pain and suffering.
 Mark is familiar with FMCSA regs and works with trucking industry expert witnesses and investigators.
 Call today for a free consultation and conversation about your case.
 If we represent you, there are never any legal fees unless we recover money for you.